nickcoury/nativescript-maps-app/README.md

 3. Draw a route by touching points on the map.
 4. Includes Telerik-UI side drawer.
 5. Nativescript + Angular2 + Typescript

-### Notes
-- I have only compiled this on Android so far.

 Special thanks to  [dapriett](https://github.com/dapriett) and  [Telerik](http://nativescript.org/)